 The success of our business over the longer term depends upon our ability to identify and validate new potential protein and antibody therapeutics.
 Research programs to identify new product candidates require substantial technical, financial and human resources, and our research methodology may not successfully identify medically relevant protein or antibody therapeutics to be developed as product candidates.
+In this regard, the recent resignation of Jin-Long Chen, Ph.D., who served as our Chief Scientific Officer, may adversely affect our ability to successfully identify new product candidates and to attract and retain the key scientific personnel necessary to do so.
 In addition, our drug discovery efforts often identify and select novel, untested proteins in the particular disease indication we are pursuing, which we may fail to validate after further research work.
 Moreover, our research efforts may initially show promise in discovering potential new protein and antibody therapeutics yet fail to yield product candidates for clinical development for multiple reasons.
 For example, potential product candidates may, on further study, be shown to have inadequate efficacy, harmful side effects, suboptimal drug profiles or other characteristics suggesting that they are unlikely to be commercially viable products.
 Our inability to successfully identify additional new product candidates to advance into clinical trials could have a material adverse effect on our business, operating results and prospects.